Optimize your Active Directory environment with the Active Directory Health Check solution in Azure Monitor

 To view recommendations for a focus area and take corrective action

-Data collected by this monitoring solution is available in the Azure Monitor Overview page in the Azure portal.
-Open this page from the Azure Monitor menu by clicking More under the Insights section.
+Data collected by this monitoring solution is available in the Workspace Summary page in the Azure portal.
+Open this page from the Log Analytics workspaces for the workspace with your solution and then select Workspace Summary from the General section of the menu.
 Each solution is represented by a tile.
 Click on a tile for more detailed data collected by that solution.

 If you have recommendations that you want to ignore, you can create a text file that Azure Monitor will use to prevent recommendations from appearing in your assessment results.

 To identify recommendations that you will ignore